Administrative Withdrawal Policy

 In the event that students have not fulfilled their obligation in appropriately completing coursework and/or meeting attendance standards if used, the following steps may be taken:

 - Faculty at Storm Lake complete an Early Alert notice detailing the specific circumstances of the student’s performance in a course.
-For Professional & Online Studies faculty, an email message is sent directly to the site director detailing the student’s performance.
-Note: Prior to using the Early Alert process at Storm Lake or involving the site director of Professional & Online Studies, faculty members should have written email documentation showing they have communicated their concern(s) directly to the student in question.
+For Online, Site & Graduate faculty, an email message is sent directly to the site director detailing the student’s performance.
+Note: Prior to using the Early Alert process at Storm Lake or involving the site director of Online, Site & Graduate, faculty members should have written email documentation showing they have communicated their concern(s) directly to the student in question.
 Because students have the option of appealing an administrative withdrawal, written record of notification directly to the student is essential.
 This written record to the student and to the Early Alert system or site director must contain the last date of any recorded academic engagement for the student in question.
 This record may indicate the date of the last assignment received and/or the last date of student attendance in the course, if attendance is used as a standard in the course.

-- The Early Alert Processing Team (for Storm Lake students) or the site director (for Professional & Online Studies students) reviews the record and communicates a warning to the student as appropriate.
+- The Early Alert Processing Team (for Storm Lake students) or the site director (for Online, Site & Graduate students) reviews the record and communicates a warning to the student as appropriate.
 This warning will be in writing via email detailing that the student must respond within 4 working days that the situation has been rectified or face withdrawal from the course.

-- After a student receives a warning from the site director (for Professional & Online Studies students) or by the Associate Dean of Faculty (for Storm Lake students), the situation must be rectified or the student faces administrative withdrawal.
-If the situation is rectified, the faculty member confirms with the site director (for Professional & Online Studies students) or the Associate Dean of Faculty (for Storm Lake Students) that the situation is rectified.
-The site director or Associate Dean of Faculty places a note to the student’s permanent file.• If the situation has not been rectified within four working days, the student will be administratively withdrawn and notified via email by the site director (for Professional & Online Studies students) or by the Associate Dean of Faculty (for Storm Lake students).
+- After a student receives a warning from the site director (for Graduate & Online Studies students) or by the Provost’s Office (for Storm Lake students), the situation must be rectified or the student faces administrative withdrawal.
+If the situation is rectified, the faculty member confirms with the site director (for Online, Site & Graduate students) or the Provost’s Office (for Storm Lake Students) that the situation is rectified.
+The site director or Provost’s Office places a note to the student’s permanent file.• If the situation has not been rectified within four working days, the student will be administratively withdrawn and notified via email by the site director (for Online, Site & Graduate students) or by the Provost’s Office (for Storm Lake students).
 The notification of withdrawal will inform the student of the steps necessary to exit the class.

 - In the most unfortunate of situations, students may be administratively withdrawn from the university if they fail to engage appropriately in their academic work in all of their classes during a given term of enrollment.
 In the event that withdrawal from the university is the result of students’ lack of attention to the seriousness of their academic disengagements, instructions will be provided in writing to the student regarding the steps to be taken with each course and with appropriate university offices.
-When the administrative withdrawal occurs in all courses in a given enrollment period, the student is notified, with copies to the Office of Financial Assistance, the Registrar, Information Technology, and the Associate Dean of Students (for Storm Lake students only), and the Associate Dean for Professional & Online Studies (for Professional & Online Studies students only).
+When the administrative withdrawal occurs in all courses in a given enrollment period, the student is notified, with copies to the Office of Financial Assistance, the Registrar, Information Technology, and the Provost’s Office (for Storm Lake students only), and the Associate Dean for Online, Site & Graduate (for Online, Site & Graduate students only).

 - Copies of any notice of administrative withdrawal will become a part of the student’s permanent file in the registrar’s office.